 - Buffer - Buffer is a social media sharing tool I use to share content on the web including my own blog posts.
 I simply click their browser button and I select my sharing settings.
 It pushes or schedules the content to be shared.
 It’s a nifty system that makes it easier to share links with others.

-- The Great Suspender - At times, I can have dozens of tabs open.
+- The Great Suspender - Please note, the extension was removed from the Chrome app store for security problems.
+If you click the link it will direct you to an older version of the app - At times, I can have dozens of tabs open.
 With so many tabs open, it can hog a lot of processing resources and cause my computer to run slower.
 With the Great Suspender, it’ll pause idle tabs thus preserving resources and keeping the computer at top speed.
 If you find yourself with tons of open tabs, you’ll want to install this helpful plugin.

 - Unsplash Instant - Unsplash is an online repository of wonderful free photos to use for professional or personal purposes.
 This great add-on will load one of their gorgeous photos whenever I open a new tab.
 Now instead of a boring white screen, I’ll get a great photo instead.